douglasgreen/news/2025/reports/executive_orders/en.md

 ## President Trump Announces Sub-Cabinet Appointments (Presidential Actions January 20, 2025)

+President Trump has announced a series of sub-cabinet appointments, nominating individuals to various key positions within the U.S. government.
+These appointments include roles such as Assistant Secretary of Defense, Director of the National Institutes of Health, and Deputy Director of the Office of Management and Budget, among others.
+Each nominee is set to replace a predecessor who has either resigned or whose term has expired.

+The nominations cover a wide range of departments and agencies, reflecting a significant reshuffle in the administration's leadership.
+For instance, Keith Bass from Texas is nominated as an Assistant Secretary of Defense, while Jayanta Bhattacharya from California is nominated to lead the National Institutes of Health.
+Other notable appointments include Frank Bisignano as Commissioner of Social Security and Todd Blanche as Deputy Attorney General.

+These appointments are part of the president's executive powers, where he nominates individuals to serve in various governmental roles, subject to Senate confirmation.
+This process is crucial for ensuring that the executive branch of the government is staffed with individuals who align with the president's policy goals and administrative priorities.

 ## President Trump Announces Acting Cabinet and Cabinet-Level Positions (Presidential Actions January 20, 2025)

+On January 20, 2025, President Trump issued an executive order appointing individuals to serve in acting capacities for various cabinet and cabinet-level positions.
+This action is in accordance with the U.S. Constitution and specific laws that allow temporary appointments until permanent appointments are made.
+The order lists individuals assigned to key roles such as Secretary of Defense, Secretary of State, and Attorney General, among others.

+These appointments are temporary and are meant to ensure that the functions and duties of these important government positions continue without interruption.
+The individuals named will serve until the positions are officially filled through the standard appointment process, which typically involves nomination by the President and confirmation by the Senate.

+This executive order is a common practice during transitions in administration or when there are vacancies in critical government roles.
+It ensures that the government continues to operate smoothly and that there is no gap in leadership or decision-making capabilities in essential departments and agencies.

 ## President Trump Designates Chairmen and Acting Chairmen (Presidential Actions January 20, 2025)

+President Trump's executive order on January 20, 2025, designates several individuals to lead various federal agencies and commissions.
+This order appoints Brendan Carr as Chairman of the Federal Communications Commission, Mark Christie as Chairman of the Federal Energy Regulatory Commission, and Henry Kerner as Acting Chairman of the Merit Systems Protection Board, among others.
+These appointments are significant as they place individuals in key positions that influence policy and regulatory decisions across different sectors, including communications, energy, labor relations, and civil rights.

+The executive order is a directive from the President that manages operations within the federal government.
+It is a tool used by the President to ensure that the laws are faithfully executed, as mandated by the U.S. Constitution.
+While executive orders can direct federal agencies on how to implement laws, they cannot create new laws or override existing ones.
+The appointments made through this executive order reflect the administration's priorities and can significantly impact how federal policies are shaped and enforced.

+Overall, this executive order is part of the broader use of executive powers by the President to manage the federal government's operations and ensure that the administration's policy goals are pursued effectively.
+These appointments are crucial as they determine the leadership and direction of important federal agencies, affecting various aspects of public policy and governance.

 ## Flying The Flag Of The United States At Full-Staff On Inauguration Day (Presidential Actions January 20, 2025)